eli-che/BackEnd-Mobil/README.md

 + Saker som är klara och implementerade!

 - Login Session not persisten on server restart.
 Users have to loggin again after a restart.
 Save the session in database.
-+ Login System inte Klart
++ Login System Klart
++ Registering System Klart
++ Email Validering Klart
++ Logout Klart
 # Always kill a proccess after it's done retriving data.
 Like when you retrieve a chat, you dont have to keep the connection up.
 You re-establish when needed.
 - Check that the same email doesn't get registerd just because one has uppercase and the other one lowercase, same goes for username
 # Open source AI som förbjuder pornografiskt innehåll från att laddas upp.